anmolmaske/Interfacing_LIS2DUX12_sensor_with_nRF52840/README.md

 ### Overview

-This sample application periodically reads accelerometer data from the LIS2DUX12 sensor, and displays the sensor data on the console.
+This sample application periodically reads accelerometer data from the LIS2DUX12 sensor, and displays the sensor data on the console using nRF Connect SDK v2.7.0 and Zaphyr RTOS

 ### Building and Running